naher94/interchange/_people/shivammathur.markdown

 title:  "Shivam Mathur"
 thumbnail: "shivamMathur.png"
 program: "MSAECM"
-graduation: 2017-02-11
+graduation: 2017-12-11
-resume: "shivammathur.pdf"
+resume: "shivamMathur.pdf"
 website:
-goal: To obtain a summer internship position that will advance my knowledge and help me explore the practical side of the construction industry.
+goal: Full Time
 ---

-Shivam Mathur is a Masters student in Carnegie Mellon University, currently in his first year of Architecture-Engineering-Construction Management Program.
-He worked as a Project Engineer in India for two years where he coordinated and audited more than 10 projects simultaneously.
-His thirst for knowledge brought him here and now he is one step closer for a career in project planning and developm
+I have recently graduated from Carnegie Mellon University with a Master of Science in Architecture-Engineering-Construction Management.
+I have gained hands-on experience in project coordination and supervision after working with a Real Estate Developer for two years.
+I would be delighted to start my professional career with an organization I can learn from, and grow with.